jmalledo/firedeptmanagement/lib/haystack/docs/management_commands.rst

             and how many records.
           * ``2`` = Full output, including everything from ``1`` plus output
             on each batch that is indexed, which is useful when debugging.
+    ``--using``:
+        If provided, determines which connection should be used.
+Default is ``default``.

 .. note::

     This command *ONLY* updates records in the index.
-It does *NOT* handle deletions, so you may need to write a separate script that handles deleted models, such as a queue consumer or something that runs through all records and tries to load the model for it.
+It does *NOT* handle deletions unless the ``--remove`` flag is provided.
+You might consider a queue consumer if the memory requirements for ``--remove`` don't fit your needs.
 Alternatively, you can use the ``RealTimeSearchIndex``, which will automatically handle deletions.